 - Show empathy.
 Empathy doesn't mean having a lot of feelings or dwelling on them.
 It means understanding others and meeting them where they are.

 - Customize your nurse practitioner essay to the program.
 What values does the school hold?
 How does the school site describe learning, teachers, and current students?
 Make these values and priorities stand out in your writing.

 Featured Online Programs

 Your essay is an opportunity for you to show what you are made of.
-Highlight all the things that are good about you, such as your education, your career and other experiences.
-Perhaps you have done voluntary work, or you have already been employed in the medical field.
-It is always a good idea to give some examples of the experiences you have had to demonstrate why you are good at what you do and why you want to become a FNP.
+Highlight all the things that are good about you, such as your education, your career, your background, and other experiences.
+Perhaps you have done volunteer work, or you have already been employed in the medical field.
+It is always a good idea to give some examples of the experiences you have had to demonstrate why you are good at what you do and why you want to become an FNP.

 Finally, once you have completed your essay, proofread it.
 After that, give it to someone else to proofread and then edit it once more yourself.
-Misspellings, typos and layout problems are a sure fire way to have your application denied because they show a lack of attention to detail.
+Spelling errors, typos, and layout problems are certain to have your application denied because they show a lack of attention to detail.
 Share your essay with as many people as possible and ask for their suggestions and edits before you finally submit it.

-Remember that the faculty members of the FNP program you are applying for will also look at how well you can write.
-This is because FNPs often have to deliver reports and work in educational programs.
-Hence, you have to make sure that it is well-reviewed and well-written.
-This is your chance to shine and really show them what you are made of, so make sure you don’t hurt your chances in any way by making small and silly mistakes.
-And this is also why you should start as early as possible, as this is not a job that can be rushed.
+Remember that the faculty members of the FNP program you are applying for also look at how well you can write.
+Clear communication will be an important skill for successful FNPs.
+Hence, you must make sure that your essay is well-reviewed and well-written.
+This is also why you should start developing your essay as early as possible, as this is not a job that can be rushed.

 NurseJournal.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.